perez-k/perez-k/README.md

 ---

-I am a physician, data scientist, with 2 years of data science experience.
+I am a physician, data scientist, with 2 years of data science experience.\
-I am proficient in R and Python for health data analysis and visualization, statistical modeling, and machine learning.
+Proficient in R and Python for health data analysis and visualization, statistical modeling, and machine learning.

 ---